 Gothic Gingerbread

 For a more dramatic look, use dark chocolate frosting and black licorice.
-This bold choice can add a sophisticated, gothic twist to your holiday decor.
+This bold choice can add a sophisticated, gothic twist to your holiday decor, making it a uniquely fun way to disguise a gingerbread man.

 Candy Cane Lane